-On Dec 24, 2012, l was walking through our woods, trying to get a photo or two of a red tailed hawk.
-As I was slowly walking through the snow, trying to make as little noise as possible, keeping my eye on the hawk, l happened to glance down and to my amazement, the snow was covered by yellowish white worms, there must have been hundreds of them.
+The first time i saw a Snow Worm was on Dec 24, 2012, l was walking through our woods, trying to get a photo or two of a red-tailed hawk.
+As I was slowly walking through the snow, trying to make as little noise as possible, keeping my eye on the hawk, l happened to glance down and to my amazement, the snow was covered by yellowish-white worms, there must have been hundreds of them.
 They were about 3 maybe 4 cm long and quite active.
 In all my years hiking the forests of Vancouver Island, l had never seen these little guys before.
-I was absolutely fascinated to say the least.
-I was surprised at just how active they were in the sub zero weather.
+I was absolutely fascinated, to say the least.
+I was surprised at just how active they were in the sub-zero weather.
 Snow Worms.

 The Snow Worm looks quite a bit like Ice worms, except that ice worms are never found away from glaciers and are usually a much darker color, some that l have seen were almost black.
 These worms were at least thirty km from the nearest glacier.

 So I forgot about the hawk and took some photos and a video of them headed home and started to do some research on them.
 Apparently, they are not normally very common, but for the last couple of years, they have been showing up in quite a few places on the Island.
 They are also showing up in Washington state and in a few places back east.